🇰🇷

 Worldwide (taxes global income)

-Tax residency threshold: 183 days/year · Treaty network: excellent
+Tax residency threshold: 183 days/year · Treaty network: good

 Tax TypeRate